Shogun486/3D-Art-Institute-of-Chicago-Gallery/README.md

 You'll feel like you're walking inside of the AIC itself!

 ## Demo
-To watch a quick demo, click here.
+To watch a quick demo, click [here].

 ## API Details
 The [AIC's REST API] holds the museum's public data.
 The image files you see are not from this API, but